OCA/management-system/mgmtsystem_nonconformity/README.rst

 * Procedures:  Against which procedure is the NC
 * Description: Evidence, reference to the standards

-* Click on Save and then on Send for Analysis.
+* Click on Save and then on Analysis.

-As an approving user, go to the newly created NC and fill in the following information in the tab named Causes and Analysis:
+Go to the newly created NC and fill in the following information in the tab named Causes and Analysis:

 * Causes: Add root causes